MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 ### Windows Client

 - Windows 7 **
+  - In alignment with [Windows 7 Extended Security Update (ESU)](/lifecycle/products/windows-7) end of support on January 10th, 2023, Microsoft Edge version 109 will be the last browser version to support this operating system.
+Microsoft Edge version 109 is scheduled for release the [week of January 12th, 2023](/deployedge/microsoft-edge-release-schedule?source=recommendations).
 - Windows 8.1
+  - In alignment with [Windows 8/8.1](/lifecycle/products/windows-81) end of support on January 10th, 2023, Microsoft Edge version 109 will be the last browser version to support this operating system.
+Microsoft Edge version 109 is scheduled for release the [week of January 12th, 2023](/deployedge/microsoft-edge-release-schedule?source=recommendations).

 - Windows 10 SAC 1709 and later ***
 - Windows 10 Enterprise 2015 LTSC
 - Windows 10 Enterprise 2016 LTSC